Physics-Informed Neural Nets for Control of Dynamical Systems: Introduction

 A standard PINN has a continuous-time $t$ as input, and the system's state variables as output $\mathbf{y}$.
-The main outcome of this approach is that the need for real data collection is reduced to a minimum, since the behavior of the deep network is constrained to follow physical laws given in terms of Partial Differential Equations (PDE) or Ordinary Differential Equations (ODE).
-These differential equations are included in the learning problem's cost function as nonlinear differential operators on the outputs $\mathbf{y}$ of the networks, defining a second cost term that regularizes the learning process.
-Effectively, this approach also allows solving complex PDEs or ODEs by using deep learning, since the network output $\mathbf{y}$ represents the solution of these equations \cite{Raissi2017}.
+The main outcome of this approach is that the need for real data collection is reduced to a minimum, since the behavior of the deep network is constrained to follow physical laws given in terms of PDEs or ODEs.
+These differential equations are included in the learning problem's cost function as nonlinear differential operators on the output $\mathbf{y}$ of the networks, defining a second cost term that regularizes the learning process.
+Effectively, this approach also allows solving complex PDEs or ODEs by using deep learning since the network output $\mathbf{y}$ represents the solution of these equations. \eaa{ Since \cite{Raissi2017}, many extensions and alternative approaches have been proposed by \cite{Zhu2019,Sirignano2018,Meng2020,Yang2020,Pang2020,Stinis2020}.
+Applications of PINNs are widespread in many engineering areas, including \cite{Harp2021} for underground reservoir pressure management, \cite{Chen2021} for fatigue data analysis, and \cite{Kumar2021} for characterizing non-Newtonian fluid flow to achieve optimal use of energy resources.}

-Since \cite{Raissi2017}, many extensions and alternative approaches have been proposed.
-In \cite{Zhu2019}, approximate models restricted by physical laws are presented for stochastic PDEs with high-dimensional and spatially variable coefficients.
-For that, they employ convolutional networks in addition to fully connected networks.
-In \cite{Sirignano2018}, PDEs of high dimensionality (up to 200 dimensions) are solved by a deep neural network trained with stochastic gradient descent and mini-batches of input points, to satisfy the differential operator, initial and boundary conditions.
-This is also achieved in \cite{Raissi2018}.
-In \cite{Meng2020}, parallel PINNs are proposed to decompose a long-term problem in several short-time independent problems.
-To achieve that, several smaller PINNs are trained in parallel such that each one solves the problem for a particular time interval.
-Approaches that embed physical constraints in unsupervised learning and reinforcement learning are found in \cite{Stinis2020}.
-Other recent works in the area are \cite{Yang2020,Pang2020}.